Liuhongzhi2018/LearningforIELTS/Listening_7-TK.md

 40.fluent, neither of which they are fully fluent in=not being fluent in either Icelandic or English

+C16 Test1 Part1

+1.egg. design a special cover=create a cover
+2.tower. make the highest=build the tallest
+3.car. balloon, the force of the air powers=powered by a balloon 4.animals. things like cars and trucks, but also how to construct animals 5.bridge. build a bridge, and the longest one
+6.movie. think up an idea=create
+7.decorate. build a robot in the shape of a human, and they decorate it and program it 8.Wednesdays.
+Wednesdays.
+The classes are held in the morning.
+9.Fradstone.
+10.parking. plenty available.

+C16 Test1 Part4

+31.practical. is the most practical of all philosophies and therefore the most appealing 32.publication. amazingly=surprisingly, have access to these ideas=well known, never wrote anything down for publication 33.choices. the choices I make with regard to them, I do control 34.negative. see as wholly negative=consider as negative 35.play. put on a play=organised a play
+36.capitalism. theories on capitalism=ideas on capitalism
+37.depression.
+It’s most commonly used to treat depression=the treatment for depression 38.logic. behaviours by using logic=base their thinking on logic 39.opportunity.
+Stoics teach turning obstacles into opportunity=identifying obstacles as opportunity 40.practice. require considerable practice=It requires a lot of practice.

 C12 Test5 Section1

 P11 P96